YU000jp/logseq-plugin-default-template/readme.md

 ### Note

-- This applies even if open an existing page and there is only the first block and that block is empty.
+- It applies to existing pages that are not used at all.
+If a page is opened with only the first block and that block is empty, a template will be applied.

 ---